dayonoliveira/Statistic/README.md

 English | [Portuguese](README_ptbr.md)

-> *Warning:* <br>
-> The project will undergo a change of file and folder structure soon. <br>
-> The reason for the change is so that the functions are better organized in modules specific to them.
-This is enough for the structure of folders and files to be modified. <br>
-> It is expected that by the date *10/10* the changes will be implemented.

 # Statistic

 This is a library developed in Python that aims to provide the necessary functions to perform statistical calculations.